-(ii) If the results of abatement activities indicate that the replacement liner does not successfully control the source of contamination, the department may modify the discharge permit pursuant to Subsection E of 20.6.2.3109 NMAC and include additional conditions pursuant to Subsection H of 20.6.6.10 NMAC.
-The additional conditions shall address, but are not limited to, further source control measures.
+(ii) If the results of abatement activities indicate that the replacement liner does not successfully control the source of contamination, the department may modify the discharge permit pursuant to Subsection E of 20.6.2.3109 NMAC and include additional conditions pursuant to Subsection I of 20.6.6.10 NMAC.
+The additional conditions shall address, but are not limited to, further source control measures, which may include but are not limited to design, installation and construction of a composite liner system consistent with those described in the Guide for Industrial Waste Management, Part IV: Protecting Ground Water, Chapter 7: Section B, Designing and Installing Liners, Technical Considerations for New Surface Impoundments, Landfills and Waste Piles (U.S. Environmental Protection Agency), incorporated herein by this reference.
 The requirements of 20.6.6.15 NMAC shall apply to hearing requests on the proposed additional discharge permit conditions.